Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 IMAGE_INSTALL:append = " hello-world"

-After that, for the moment you can rebuild an existing image as the Reference Minimal Image or Reference Multimedia Image.
+After that, for the moment you can build the image or rebuild an existing one, such as instructed in the Prerequisites.
 Now it will contain the hello-world binary under /usr/bin/hello-world

 .